|

 He moved through the crowd shaking hands, answering questions,

 engaging in polite conversation.
-He was half way through the throng
+He was halfway through the throng

 when I realized he was headed in my general direction.
 He was three